To say mobile eCommerce is booming, would be an understatement.

 According to Business Insider’s report, the mobile eCommerce volume rises at a CAGR of 25.5% in 2019 and is predicted to reach $488 Billion with a CAGR of 44% in 2024.
 Mobile commerce sales is expanding and will account for 54% of total eCommerce sales globally.

 As lucrative a market as the United States is, South Korea and Japan have become even more so.
 When it comes to mobile eCommerce sales, more than 50% of all eCommerce sales in these countries were done through m-commerce apps.

 Why limit yourself to one region, when you can pierce multiple lucrative markets with a single marketplace app?

-Combine that with Compuware’s study that 85% users prefer using a mobile app than a mobile/responsive website, and you’ve got all the motivation you need for shooting for ecommerce app development for your brand.
+Combine that with Compuware’s study that 85% of users prefer using a mobile app to a mobile/responsive website, and you’ve got all the motivation you need for shooting for eCommerce app development for your brand.

 At this point, you’re probably wondering…

 If investing in e-commerce app development for my business is so lucrative; many other brands would’ve already opted for marketplace app development!

 Would it be wise to enter such a cluttered/competitive market?